voxeljunk/TouchDesigner/Utilities/MIME/README.md

 - merged output with MIDI-controlled + all other parent params and lag CHOP for subtle control smoothing

 ### Usage
-1. add MIME to any COMP you'd like to control with MIDI.
+1. place MIME inside any COMP you'd like to control with MIDI.
 2. select your MIDI device with the Device ID slider.
 3. activate MIDI Learn mode and send the first CC and/or Note in your desired control range. don't forget to turn off MIDI Learn when you're done!
 4. press Parameter Setup button to poll the COMP for a list of its custom parameters and their designated min/max control ranges.